TheGalfins/GNSS_Compare/docs/glossary.rst

 We have already seen in the *Pseudorange* section that we can obtain the range information towards the observed satellites.
 And what is missing is how to determine the coordinates of those satellites.
 To compute the coordinates of the satellite we need some parameters that describe their orbits.
 For this we have to be grateful to the work of Johannes Kepler on his law of planetary motion as he discovered the six parameters also known as the *Keplerian elements* that define an orbit:

-- Eccentricity
+- Eccentricity,

-- Semimajor axis
+- Semimajor axis,

-- Inclination
+- Inclination,

-- Longitude of the ascending node
+- Longitude of the ascending node,

-- Argument of periapsis
+- Argument of periapsis,

-- True anomaly
+- True anomaly.

 The definition of all of the above elements can be easily found with a quick search on any internet search engine.
 The idea is that those parameters (and many others) are contained in the navigation message that is modulated on the transmissed GNSS signals.
 The receiver will extract this information from the signal itself or get them from external means (e.g., concept of Assisted GNSS) and feed them into specific algorithms that will determine the satellite coordinates.